svilupp/svilupp.github.io/scratchpad/genai_mini_tasks_interactive_topic_explorer.md

 Welcome back to our "GenAI Mini-Tasks" series, where we showcase how generative AI can boost everyday tasks.
 Today, we're excited to introduce a powerful tool that exemplifies this series perfectly: the "Interactive Topic Explorer" using [LLMTextAnalysis.jl](https://github.com/svilupp/LLMTextAnalysis.jl).

-In this instalment, we're focusing on how you can quickly surface the themes at different "levels" in your text datasets (eg, the top 3 themes, sub-themes, individual texts, ...), a task that traditionally requires hours of slicing, dicing, and eventually reading the various texts.
+In this installment, we're focusing on how you can quickly surface the themes at different "levels" in your text datasets (eg, the top 3 themes, sub-themes, individual texts, ...), a task that traditionally requires hours of slicing, dicing, and eventually reading the various texts.
 With [LLMTextAnalysis.jl](https://github.com/svilupp/LLMTextAnalysis.jl), you can now gain insights in minutes, transforming the way you interact with large text datasets.

 ## Exploration with LLMTextAnalysis.jl